MAPReiff/ShadowRePlay-Linux/README.md

 - Automatic deletion of video recorded older than the replay buffer
 - More flexible audio input support
 - Ability to downscale video output during recording
+- Dynamic video buffer size allocation based on resolution and FPS

 ## Notes
 When recording for long intervals, it may take some time to save your replays.